sulfo/xml-sitemap-feed/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ravanhagen%40gmail%2ecom&item_name=XML%20Sitemap%20Feed&item_number=3%2e8&no_shipping=0&tax=0&bn=PP%2dDonationsBF&charset=UTF%2d8&lc=us
 Tags: xml sitemap, news sitemap, sitemap.xml, Google, Google News, Yahoo, Bing, Live, MSN, seo, wpmu, feed, qtranslate, xlanguage
 Requires at least: 2.6
-Tested up to: 3.0.3
+Tested up to: 3.1
 Stable tag: 3.9.1

 Feeds that comply with the XML Sitemap and Google News protocol for fast indexing by Google, Yahoo, Bing, Ask and others.
 Multi-Site and Multi-Lingual compatible!

 == Description ==

 This plugin dynamically creates feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol.
-There are no options to be set nor file or dir access rights to be tampered with and the feeds become instantly available.
+Multi-Site and Multi-Lingual compatible and there are no options to be set nor file or dir access rights to be tampered with and the feeds become instantly available.
 One XML Sitemap on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/?feed=sitemap), ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
 And one Google News Sitemap on yourblogurl.tld/sitemap-news.xml (or yourblogurl.tld/?feed=sitemap-news), ready for indexing by Google News.
 Please read the FAQ's for info on how to get your articles listed on Google News.

 **Compatible with caching plugins** like Super Cache, W3 Total Cache and Quick Cache that cache feeds, allowing better performance to serve the hungry (impatient) spider.